jfecher/ante-website/content/docs/language.md

 print s  //=> "???"
 ```

-### Restrictions on References
+### Lifetimes

-Compared to references in Rust, Ante's references are also bound by lifetimes, although
+Ante's references are bound by lifetime, similar to Rust.
+The full form of a reference
-this lifetime cannot be explicitly referred to by a lifetime variable.
-This is a tradeoff
-which simplifies the language somewhat but means that the expressivity of references is
-also more restricted compared to Rust.
-Generally, references are meant to mostly be used
-as a parameter-passing method rather than stored deeply within types.
-Such a scheme is
-actually more similar to C# (see [this blog post](https://em-tg.github.io/csborrow/)) than
-Rust in this regard.
+type is `&l t` where `l` is a lifetime and `t` is the element type.

-When used in a parameter position, each variable of a function is assumed to have a
-possibly different lifetime:
+When used in a function signature, lifetimes may be ellided.
+When this happens, each
+variable of a function is assumed to have a possibly different lifetime:

 ```ante
 concat_foo (foo1: &Foo) (foo2: &Foo) : String =